dakn2005/DE_Zoomcamp_Capstone/Readme.md

 ![landing page](public/pc3.png)

 Fortunately, this process is automated in a Kestra flow, as described in the [data ingestion](#data-ingestion) section.
-Below is the final data schema
+Below is the extracted schema

 #### Data (Schema)
 The data contains the fields below: